perfanalytics/pose2sim/README.md

 ### 2D pose estimation
 > _**Estimate 2D pose from images with Openpose or an other pose estimation solution.**_

+OpenPose BODY_25B is the default 2D pose estimation model used in Pose2Sim.
+However, other skeleton models from other 2D pose estimation solutions can be used alternatively.
+To specify the model, make sure you change the `pose_model` in the `User\Config.toml` file.
+You may also need to choose a different `tracked_keypoint` if the Neck is not detected by the chosen model.
+All alternative OpenSim model and setup files are provided in the `Empty_project\opensim` folder.

 #### With OpenPose:
 The accuracy and robustness of Pose2Sim have been thoroughly assessed only with OpenPose, and especially with the BODY_25B model.
 Consequently, we recommend using this 2D pose estimation solution.
 See [OpenPose repository](https://github.com/CMU-Perceptual-Computing-Lab/openpose) for installation and running.
 * Open a command prompt in your **OpenPose** directory. \